 When critics call President Barack Obama’s health reform plans “socialist” they often worry about the overwhelming power of government.
 The federal government is very powerful; the worry is justified.
 But if the same people then go on to say that health care should be in the hands of private business, they forget that private business also is often very large and even more powerful than the Feds.

 Do you remember that we had to shell out almost a trillion dollars in tax money only last year to save the largest insurance company in the world, as well as Bank of America and other banks because they are “too big to fail”?
-Click to continue »
+Continue reading Is bigger better?

 By Richard Schmitt